PACE: A Large-Scale Dataset with Pose Annotations in Cluttered Environments: Related Works

-\paragraph{Category-level Pose Estimation} Category-level pose estimation extends the challenge to generic object categories.
-NOCS~\cite{wang2019normalized} introduced a unified coordinate space for all objects, predicting object NOCS maps from RGB images.
-SGPA~\cite{chen2021sgpa} aims to adapt the structure-guided prior in the pose estimation process, while SAR-Net~\cite{lin2022sar} using shape alignment and symmetric correspondence to estimate a coarse 3D object shape and facilitate object center and size estimation.
-Recently, HS-Pose~\cite{zheng2023hs} proposes a network structure with an HS-layer that extends 3D graph convolution to extract hybrid scope latent features from point clouds for category-level object pose estimation.
+Category-level pose estimation extends the challenge to generic object categories.
+NOCS~\cite{wang2019normalized} introduces a unified coordinate space for all objects, predicting object NOCS maps from RGB images.
+SGPA~\cite{chen2021sgpa} aims to adapt the structure-guided prior in the pose estimation process, while SAR-Net~\cite{lin2022sar} uses shape alignment and symmetric correspondence to estimate a coarse 3D object shape and facilitate object center and size estimation.
+Recently, HS-Pose~\cite{zheng2023hs} proposes a network structure with a HS-layer that extends 3D graph convolution to extract hybrid scope latent features from point clouds for category-level object pose estimation.
+GenPose~\cite{zhang2023genpose} incorporates probabilistic stable diffusion models into pose estimation, achieving strong performance.